AIAScience/mflux-ai-tutorials/ml-pipeline/content.md

 ```

-##Creating a pipeline
+## Creating the data pre-processing pipeline

 We will now create a pipeline from a set of nodes, which are Python functions.
+This
+pipeline will preprocess the data by extracting feature vectors and target vectors.
 We create a file for processing the data called ```data_engineering.py```
 inside the ```nodes``` folder.
 Add the following code in the file: